cbetta/doxie/README.md

 (e.g., the scanner is busy), so consider retrying on failure conditions.
 When deleting multiple scans, use `/scans/delete.json` for best performance.

+This will raise an error if the file is no longer present (`Doxie::Client::Error<Net::HTTPForbidden>`)

 ### `POST /scans/delete.json`

 Deletes multiple scans in a single operation.
 This is much faster than deleting